Are you a woman breadwinner?

 Men are still the predominant breadwinners, though, in recent years, more women are earning the mantle in their families.
-Women breadwinners are more commonplace.
-Nowadays, they are more likely to have more education, a career and make more than men, but still take the lead in caring for children and the home.
+Nowadays, women are more likely to have more education and a career and make more than men, but still take the lead in caring for children and the home.
 Overcoming these challenges of being a woman breadwinner takes work.

 Women face societal norms that cause the workplace, friends, and family to judge them, sometimes harshly, for making more than their spouse.
-Yet, expectations are for this higher-paid person to take off time from work to pick up her sick child from school.
+Yet, expectations are for this higher-paid person to take time off work to pick up her sick child from school.

 Let’s face reality.
 Women carry more burdens than their male counterparts.
-They face more trade-offs than men, even when they may be the higher paid of dual earners in their household.
+They face more trade-offs than men, even when they may be the higher-paid dual earners in their household.

-We should be celebrating women as breadwinners.
-They should be proud of their accomplishments worthy of celebration, rather than facing conflict in the home, their workplace, and society.
+We should celebrate women as breadwinners.
+They should be proud of their accomplishments worthy of celebration rather than facing conflict at home, in their workplace, and society.
 I say, “Congratulations!”
 It is time for women to achieve greater financial independence.

 Statistics On Women

-Women hold more than half (51.8%) of the American jobs in management, professional, and related occupations.
+Women hold more than half (51.8%) of American jobs in management, professional, and related occupations.

 The gender pay gap stubbornly remains, with women earning about 80.5 cents of every dollar earned by men.
 However, women’s compensation is moving closer to parity (up to 98%) with men in many professional fields.
 Pay gaps can result in significant retirement gaps, especially when women leave the workforce for caregiving.